-- Michael A. Conway is Executive Vice President and President, Canada for Starbucks Corporation and a commercial relationship exists between McCormick and Starbucks Corporation.
+- Michael A. Conway is Executive Vice President and President, International Licensed Markets for Starbucks Corporation and a commercial relationship exists between McCormick and Starbucks Corporation.
 However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and Starbucks Corporation are substantially less than 2% of the consolidated gross revenues of Starbucks Corporation; (2) Mr. Conway does not participate in the negotiation of commercial transactions on behalf of Starbucks Corporation, nor has he been involved in the execution of any commercial transactions between McCormick and Starbucks Corporation since their inception; and (3) the products supplied by McCormick to Starbucks Corporation are readily available from other sources of supply.
-For fiscal 2019, all commercial transactions between McCormick and Starbucks Corporation amounted to less than \$350,000, which is substantially less than 2% of the consolidated gross revenues of Starbucks Corporation.
-All commercial transactions were conducted at arm's length and consisted of goods or services Starbucks Corporation and McCormick purchased from each other. - Freeman A. Hrabowski, III is the President of the University of Maryland, Baltimore County (UMBC) and a relationship exists between McCormick and UMBC.
+All commercial transactions were conducted at arm's length and consisted of products Starbucks Corporation and McCormick purchased from each other. - Freeman A. Hrabowski, III is the President of the University of Maryland, Baltimore County (UMBC) and a relationship exists between McCormick and UMBC.
 However, the Board has determined that the relationship is not material for the following reasons: (1) the payments made between McCormick and UMBC are substantially less than 2% of the consolidated gross revenues of UMBC; (2) Dr. Hrabowski does not participate in the negotiation of such transactions on behalf of UMBC, nor has he been involved in the execution of any transactions between McCormick and UMBC since their inception; and (3) the funds provided by McCormick to UMBC are readily available from other sources.
-For fiscal 2019, all transactions between McCormick and UMBC amounted to less than \$10,000, which is substantially less than 2% of the consolidated gross revenues of UMBC.
-All such transactions were conducted at arm's length and consisted of monies McCormick paid to UMBC to fund McCormick's Unsung Hero Award Scholarship. - Patricia Little was an executive officer of The Hershey Company during fiscal 2019 and a commercial relationship exists between McCormick and The Hershey Company.
-However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and The Hershey Company are substantially less than 2% of the consolidated gross revenues of The Hershey Company; (2) Ms. Little did not participate in the negotiation of commercial transactions on behalf of The Hershey Company, nor was she involved in the execution of any commercial transactions between McCormick and The Hershey Company since their inception; and (3) the products supplied by McCormick to The Hershey Company are readily available from other sources of supply.
-For fiscal 2019, all commercial transactions between McCormick and The Hershey Company amounted to less than \$400,000, which is substantially less than 2% of the consolidated gross revenues of The Hershey Company.
-All commercial transactions were conducted at arm's length and consisted of goods or services The Hershey Company and McCormick purchased from each other. - Maritza G. Montiel is a member of the Board of Directors of Aptar Group, Inc. and a commercial relationship exists between McCormick and Aptar Group.
+All commercial transactions were conducted at arm's length and consisted of monies McCormick paid to UMBC to fund McCormick's Unsung Hero Award Scholarship. - Maritza G. Montiel is a member of the Board of Directors of Aptar Group, Inc. and a commercial relationship exists between McCormick and Aptar Group.
 However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and Aptar Group are substantially less than 2% of the consolidated gross revenues of Aptar Group; (2) Ms. Montiel does not participate in the negotiation of commercial transactions on behalf of Aptar Group, nor has she been involved in the execution of any commercial transactions between McCormick and Aptar Group since their inception; and (3) the products supplied by Aptar Group to McCormick are readily available from other sources of supply.
-For fiscal 2019, all commercial transactions between McCormick and Aptar Group amounted to less than \$20,000, which is substantially less than 2% of the consolidated gross revenues of Aptar Group.
-All commercial transactions were conducted at arm's length and consisted of goods or services McCormick purchased from Aptar Group.
-For these reasons, the Board has concluded that Mr. Conway, Dr. Hrabowski, Ms. Little and Ms. Montiel have no direct or indirect material relationship with McCormick that would preclude a determination of independence.
+All commercial transactions were conducted at arm's length and consisted of products McCormick purchased from Aptar Group.

+For these reasons, the Board has concluded that Mr. Conway, Dr. Hrabowski, and Ms. Montiel have no direct or indirect material relationship with McCormick that would preclude a determination of independence.